sebdumancic/ReCeNT/README.md

 3. Hybrid similarity measure for annotated graphs introduced in `Witsenburg and Blockeel:  Improving the accuracy of similarity measures by using link information.
 Foundations of Intelligent Systems 2001`
 4. Conceptual clustering introduced in `Fonseca, Santos Costa, Camacho:  Conceptual clustering of multi-relational data.
 ILP 2011`
 5. [Not ready yet] Relational instance based learning
-6. Graph kernels
+6. Graph kernels:
-  - Rooted Kernel for ordered hypergraphs from `Wachman, Khardon: Learning from Interpretations: A Rooted Kernel for Ordered Hypergraphs.
+  * Rooted Kernel for ordered hypergraphs from `Wachman, Khardon: Learning from Interpretations: A Rooted Kernel for Ordered Hypergraphs.
 ICML 2007`

 ## Contributing